 Without a wedding celebrant, you can’t get married.
-Whether they’re associated with a church or religious denomination or not, a wedding celebrant is there to help the ceremony part of your wedding flow smoothly and legally.
+Whether they’re associated with a church or other religious organisation or not, a wedding celebrant is there to help the ceremony part of your wedding flow smoothly and legally.
 Today we’re going to share with you some tips on choosing your wedding celebrant and explaining their role in your special day.

 Selecting Your Wedding Celebrant

 It’s important to choose a celebrant which you both like as in the short term, you’ll be spending a fair bit of time with them!
 Meet your potential celebrants in person at least once, but the more times you do meet them, the better you can get to know them and them to know you.
 Ask questions to discover if you feel comfortable talking to them about what you and your fiancée want.
 This will help you get a real feeling about them and check it that fits with what you want.